American University of Beirut

 Translation requires 15 credits: two core courses: ARAB 225 and ENGL 233.
 Three courses from the following list: ARAB 211, ARAB 212, ARAB 226, ARAB 227, ARAB 228, ENGL 221, ENGL 231, ENGL 240-243, ENGL 247, ENGL 255 - any letter, ENGL 262– any letter, or any course offered by the Department of English with a significant translation studies component, with approval of the Chair of the department.

-Women and Gender Studies, an interdisciplinary minor, requires 15 credits from the following courses: ENGL 234 (Gender and Language), ENGL 258 (any letter) (Gender and Sexuality), EPHD 334 (Reproductive Health), HIST 262 (Gender in Classical Islamic Society), HPCH 202 (Sexuality and Public Health), SOAN 225 (Gender and Culture) Or Special Topics, seminars, and/or course sections with emphases on Gender, Sexuality, and/or Women’s Studies – with approval by the Chair of the Department of English.
+Women and Gender Studies, an interdisciplinary minor, requires 15 credits: ENGL 234 (Gender and Language), ENGL 258 (any letter) (Gender and Sexuality), EPHD 334 (Reproductive Health), HIST 262 (Gender in Classical Islamic Society), HPCH 202 (Sexuality and Public Health), SOAN 225 (Gender and Culture) Or Special Topics, seminars, and/or course sections with emphases on Gender, Sexuality, and/or Women’s Studies – with approval by the Chair of the Department of English.

 Students who have completed the requirements for a minor in any department should fill the Completion of minor petition and submit it through the Online Petitions and Forms System (OPFS) after the grades are out and within the deadline set by the Registrar’s office.
 The transcript of the student shall indicate the minor(s) chosen.